P0108: Manifold Absolute Pressure/Barometric Pressure Circuit High Input – iCarsoft Official Store

 Symptom: Visible black smoke from the tailpipe.

-Cause: Rich air-fuel mixture from incorrect MAP readings.
+Cause: Rich air-fuel mixture from incorrect MAP readings, often seen in Jeep Cherokee.

-4. Vehicles Prone to P0108 and Case Studies
+4. Vehicles Prone to P0108 and Expanded User Case Studies

-P0108 is common in vehicles with MAP sensors, particularly those with high mileage or in harsh environments.
-Below are notable examples:
+P0108 is common in vehicles with MAP sensors, particularly those with high mileage or in harsh environments like the Jeep Cherokee.
+Below are notable examples with detailed user case studies for MAP sensor replacement cost and fixes:

 • Jeep Cherokee (2014-2019)